 How much does home insurance cost?

-The average cost of homeowners insurance was $1,192 in 2016, according to the Insurance Information Institute.
-Averages range from $659 in Oregon to $1,918 in Florida.
-But you could end up paying significantly more or less, depending on:
+The average cost of homeowners insurance is around $1,200 per year, according to the Insurance Information Institute.
+Averages range from $700 in Idaho to nearly $2,000 in Florida.

 - Your deductible.
 By choosing a higher deductible you’ll pay lower premiums, and vice versa.

 - Your home’s construction.
 The age of your home and the materials used in its construction can affect your home insurance premium.
 For example, homes with impact-resistant roofing can cost less to insure than ones with standard roofing construction.

 - Additional options.
 If you want to add optional coverage to your policy for jewelry or bringing the home up to code, you’ll pay a higher premium.

 - Your claims history.
 If you’ve made home insurance claims before, this can impact your future premiums.

 - Your credit score.
 Home insurers take into account your credit-based insurance score when determining your rates, a higher credit score could mean lower rates.

 How can I save money on home insurance?